bravecollective/neucore-mumble-plugin/README.md

 Features:
 - Permissions based on Neucore groups.
-- Display name based on Neucore groups.
+- Display name based on character name, corporation and Neucore groups (tags).
 - Bans based on Neucore group.

 ## How it works